 In the speaking voice, you make this sound when you allow the voice to drop completely, causing the characteristic rusty spring squeak.
 It happens most often at the ends of phrases.
 The vocal cords are pushed by air at the bottom, hence the grating sound of vocal cords operating on gravel.
 It feels like you talk farther than you support and lift your voice with breath, and your open throat tightens down as it drops its ceiling.

 When I help people change their speaking voices so that they are still supporting the ends of their phrases with lift, their singing voices are spared as well.

 Every time I hear chronic vocal fry in someone's speaking voice, I always find that they are getting vocally fried (pun intended) after speaking a lot.
 EVERY TIME!
 They usually think their vocal fatigue is normal... and are shocked to find that even after talking for hours their voices can remain strain-free!

-Three vocal training techniques I find very effective in breaking this habit are...
+Three vocal training techniques I find very effective in breaking the vocal fry habit are...

-- to make people aware of how much they are speaking with vocal fry.
-You must become aware of a habit before you can change it.
-Try recording your speaking voice and listen for the tell-tale gravel sound (fry) when your phrases drop off.
+1. Awareness:Awareness is the first step towards change.
+Become aware of how much you speak with vocal fry.
+Try recording your speaking voice and listen for the tell-tale gravel sound when your phrases drop off.
 Do you do it?
 How often?

 If you drop your voice into this sound from time to time, it shouldn't create issues.
 Almost all of us do.
 But don't underestimate the problems a chronic habit of talking with vocal fry can cause.
 Fatigue the voice long enough with the vocal cords rubbing each other the wrong way and it can indeed lead to loss of high range and even serious vocal damage.
 I've seen it happen.